shaunsaker/the-shell/README.md

 2. Add the secrets to `./packages/functions/.env.development`, `./packages/functions/.env.staging` and `./packages/functions/.env.production`.

-3. _Manual Step_: Add your domain by visiting https://resend.com/domains, clicking "Add domain" and following the instructions.
+3. Add your domain by visiting https://resend.com/domains, clicking "Add domain" and following the instructions.

 ---

 ### Setup Mixpanel

-1. Grab your staging and production project tokens and them to the respective files at `packages/app/.env.development`, `./packages/app/.env.staging` and `./packages/app/.env.production`.
+1. Grab your staging and production project tokens and them to the respective files at `./packages/app/.env.staging` and `./packages/app/.env.production`.

 ---